 - You need to provide the job offer you have found, and that must be related to what you have studied in Spain.

-When the 90 days come to an end, you will have two options.
+When the 90 days of your tourist visa come to an end, you will have two options.

 On the other hand, and if you are considering moving into Spain for the long-run, you can ask for a residency authorization, which is a regular residency permit.

-The residency is the legal status granted to those individuals who are willing to stay in the country for the long-run.
+The residency is the legal condition granted to those individuals who are willing to stay in the country for the long-run.
 That is, for a period longer than 90 days.
-In this sense, there are two different kinds of residencies in Spain: the temporal residency and the permanent residency.
+In this sense, there are two different kinds of residencies in Spain: the temporary residency and permanent residency.

-The temporal residency is the long-run residency status that enables you to live in Spain for longer than 90 days, but for less than 5 years.
+Temporary residency is the long-run residency status that enables any non-EU citizen to live in Spain for longer than 90 days, but for less than 5 years.

-Which are the different options you can have in order to obtain your residency permit and thus being able to live in the country for 5 years (with yearly renovations of that residency)?
+Which are the options you have in order to obtain your residency permit and live in the country for 5 years (with yearly renovations of that residency)?

-If you are willing to study in Spain for more than a year at a public or private institution, you will need to obtain a student visa.
+If you are willing to study in Spain for more than three months (for a complete year) at a public or private institution, you will need to get a student visa.

 How can you apply for this kind of temporal residency?

-You need to submit the enrolment document from the university or centre, prove that you have sufficient funds and demonstrate that you have a health care insurance.
-This are the main requirements.
+You need to submit the enrolment document from the university or center, prove that you have sufficient funds and demonstrate that you have health care insurance.

 Working in the country is another option that will grant you the long-run residency.
-In this case, you have two options:
+In this case, you have three options:

-- If you have a job offer from a company in Spain, you can apply for the work employed residency, the so-called “trabajo por cuenta ajena”.
+- If you have a job offer from a company in Spain, you can apply for the work permit as an employee, the so-called “trabajo por cuenta ajena”.

 - On the other side, if you are willing to start your own company and work as a self-employed, you can apply for the “trabajo por cuenta propia” permit.
 In this concrete case, you will need to provide some proof of the status, which in many cases is the document of your company in the Trade Registry of Spain (Registro Mercantil).
 This kind of permit is also called the entrepreneur visa.